meirdev/dataclass-env/README.md

 # dataclass-env

 `dataclass-env` is a library for loading environment variables into `dataclasses`.
+Inspired by https://github.com/caarlos0/env.

 ## Example